EddieXu123/HuffmanCoding/README.md

 # HuffmanCoding
-Data Structures Programming Project 2.
-After inputting a file into the program, output a file of the text as 1s and 0s according to Huffman Coding.
-Also, print out a table of the characters in the text files, their frequencies, and their binary representation
+Program that takes an input text and outputs the Huffman Coding of that text.
+It also prints out a table of the characters in the input file, the frequencies of each character, and their Huffman binary representation.